Slot collections by providers

 Medium volatility/variance slots

-Slot titles on the medium scale of volatility sit between the lowest and the highest levels.
+Slot titles on the medium volatility scale sit between the lowest and the highest levels.
 They’re “all-rounders” with a good balance between payout frequency and the size of winnings, increasing the lifespan of your bankroll while also perfectly capable of dishing out +1.000x your bet size in prizes.

 High volatility/variance slots